agallardo55/BuybidHQ-Mobile-Fresh/IMPROVEMENTS.md

 ## Date: October 13, 2025

-This document summarizes the critical code quality improvements implemented to enhance the reliability, maintainability, and performance of the BuyBidHQ application.
+This document summarizes the critical code quality improvements implemented to enhance the reliability, maintainability, and performance of the BuybidHQ application.

 ---